mmoult/SPIRV-Interpreter/README.md

 Use `-h` or `--help` on the `spirv-run` executable to see command line arguments and flags.

 ## Features
-- Support for vertex, fragment, compute, hull, ... shaders
+- Support for vertex, fragment, compute, hull, and raytracing shaders
 - Specify inputs and print outputs in YAML or JSON
 - Textures may be read from and written to .png files
 - Generate template files for expected inputs
 - Check against expected results
 - Verbose trace and interactive program execution
-- 53 test examples, and counting
+- 54 test examples, and counting

 ## Limitations